-A. Attendance at La Sierra University and Pacific Union College attend a college or university with financial assistance based on the following provisions.
+A. Attendance at La Sierra University and Pacific Union College

 General Provisions

 Full time certificated administrative and instructional personnel employed in the union may take up to a maximum of 12 quarter hours, during an academic year, July 1 - June 30 under the subsidized tuition program if authorized to attend La Sierra University or Pacific Union College.